SopiMlab/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/azure_training.md

 Run it as follows:
 ```
-./dlwa.py gansynth chop-audio --input_name your_name/mytunes --output_name your_name/mysounds_chopped
+./dlwa.py gansynth chop-audio --input_name mytunes --output_name mysounds_chopped
 ```

-This will create suitable 4s chopped files in the `input/your_name/mysounds_chopped` directory (It will automaticaly create the folder `mysounds_chopped`, no need to create it before).
+This will create suitable 4s chopped files in the `input/mysounds_chopped` directory (It will automaticaly create the folder `mysounds_chopped`, no need to create it before).

 __Note__:
-- *your_name/mytunes* and *your_name/mysounds_chopped* should be replaced with your own folder names.
+- *mytunes* and *mysounds_chopped* should be replaced with your own folder names.
 - By default, this command line uses specific parameters.
 You can change them by adding extra arguments, see the documentation [here](../../../utilities/dlwa/README.md#custom-argument-extra-argument).